disqus/gutter/README.rst

 .. code:: python

-    from chimera.client.operators.comparable import MoreThan
+    from gutter.client.operators.comparable import MoreThan

     condition = Condition(argument=UserArgument, attribute='age', operator=MoreThan(65))

 This Condition will be true if any input instance has an ``age`` that is more than ``65``.

-Please see the ``chimera.operators`` for a list of available operators.
+Please see the ``gutter.operators`` for a list of available operators.

 Conditions can also be constructed with a ``negative`` argument, which negates the condition.
 For example:

 .. code:: python

-    from chimera.client.operators.comparable import MoreThan
+    from gutter.client.operators.comparable import MoreThan

     condition = Condition(argument=UserArgument, attribute='age', operator=MoreThan(65), negative=True)